brentwilder/HyperQuest/README.md

 ## TODO:

 - include more methods
-- including other segmentation methods
+- including other segmentation methods.
+Currently is all built around SLIC (via scikitlearn).
 - perhaps allowing removing edges like in Cogliati et al. (2021)
 - tutorial working with that EMIT et al. 2024 paper